ignacio-alorre/R_Cheatsheet/Vectors.md

 Vectors come in two different flavors: atomic vectors and lists.

-* An atomic vector contains exactly one data type,
+* An Atomic Vector contains exactly one data type,
-* A list may contain multiple data types.
+* A List may contain multiple data types.

 ## Atomic vectors